rows/hiring/job descriptions/draft Growth_FE engineer (senior)_Porto.md

 * Proficient in SPAs (single-page apps).
 * Proficient in front-end frameworks like React or Angular (we use React).
 * Proficient in testing (unit tests, end-to-end tests).
+* Analytical mind applying scientific rigour in Build/Measure/Learn cycles.
+* Intuitive understanding of how to analyze and interpret product usage data.
+* Ability to improvise and develop creative solutions when common approaches fail.
+Understand the trade-offs in employing different engineering solutions to a problem, valuing pragmatism over idealism.
+* Good understanding of back-end technologies.
 * Able communicator in English.
 Speaking Portuguese is optional but welcome.

-HC: Additional requirements Requirements

-* Analytical mind applying scientific rigour in Build/Measure/Learn cycles
-* Intuitive understanding of how to analyze and interpret product usage data
-* Ability to improvise and develop creative solutions when common approaches fail.
-Understand the trade-offs in employing different engineering solutions to a problem, valuing pragmatism over idealism.
-* Good understanding of backend technologies

 # Nice to have
 * Reactive programming.
 Strong plus.